 - When you arrive, a Dayton Children’s caregiver at the front door will take you and your child’s temperature, ask about any symptoms of COVID-19 and provide a mask to wear.
 Every employee at Dayton Children’s also wears a mask.
 If you or your child have a temperature unrelated to the reason for surgery, we will need to reschedule the surgery for safety.

 We have also made social distancing easy – just look for the stickers on the floor that help maintain six feet between people.
 All waiting rooms have been reconfigured to maintain appropriate distancing.

 During your child’s surgery we will ask you to wait in your pre-op room.
 The surgeon will meet you here after the surgery for an update.

 will the surgery team also be tested for COVID-19?

 Dayton Children's is committeed to keeping you and your family safe.
 In response to COVID-19, our entire staff took a pledge to adhere to the most current guidance on protecting ourselves, each other, and our patients and families.
-Additionally, all hospital staff are screened every day for temperature.
 Our surgery team practices rigorous infection control procedures and wears the proper protective equipment when caring for your child, to minimize risk of infection from all illnesses, not just COVID-19.

 what if I can no longer afford this surgery?